 This will reduce the risk of having your water exposed to extremely high temperatures, leading to human health issues later on.

-How to Improve Water Quality!
+Final Thought on How to Improve Water Quality!

 In conclusion, there are many things that you can do to improve the quality of your drinking water.

 Remember to use the filters, keep storm drains clear, maintain your septic tanks, and boil water before drinking it if you think it’s contaminated.

 Also, avoid using hot water for cooking or drinking as this can expose you to other contaminants than cold faucet-based water, which is safer.